wp-plugins/daves-wordpress-live-search/readme.txt

 * Added a file with examples of how to use the different filters
 * Don’t specify a schema for admin_url(), let it default to 'admin'
 * firstImg() using fixed regex from dwlstng
+* Using HTML-escaped tags in Underscore.js template (where appropriate)

 = 4.2 =
 * 2014-05-10 Dave Ross <dave@csixty4.com>